David Boettcher - Professional Engineer

 So in principle, ensuring nuclear safety just means that you need to keep the fuel covered with water.
 But of course, in practice there is a lot more to it than that.
 However, if this simple principle had been able to be followed at Three Mile Island and Fukushima Daiichi, you would almost certainly never have heard these names in the news.
 The problem at Three Mile Island was one of ergonomics and training, the power station operators didn't understand what was happening in the reactor and switched off the safety systems which were keeping the fuel covered with water.
 You can read more about this on my ergonomics page.

-The problem at Fukushima Daiichi was that the safety systems that would have kept the fuel in the reactors and spent fuel pools covered with water were not designed to withstand a magnitude 9 earthquake and the ensuing 14 metre high tsunami.
-At the time the Fukushima Daiichi plant was designed, in the 1960s or 1970s, the American Code of Federal Regulations 10CFR50 decreed that nuclear plants should be designed to withstand "once in 100 years" magnitude events, and most designers followed this rule.
+The problem at Fukushima Daiichi was that the safety systems that would have kept the fuel in the reactors and spent fuel pools covered with water were not designed to withstand a magnitude 9 earthquake, although it seems that they did, and the ensuing 14 metre high tsunami, which they didn't because it flooded essential electrical switchgear.
+At the time the Fukushima Daiichi plant was designed, in the 1960s or 1970s, the American Code of Federal Regulations 10CFR50 decreed that nuclear plants should be designed to withstand "once in 100 years" magnitude events, and most nuclear power plant designers followed this rule.
 Unfortunately the earthquake and tsunami were bigger than the events that this simple rule predicted and the plant's safety systems were inundated, causing their failure.
-This is what designers call a "beyond the design basis event", an innocuous phrase meaning "we didn't design it to withstand that".
+This is what designers call a "beyond design basis event", an innocuous phrase meaning "we didn't design it to withstand that".